-The Bonds bear interest from their date payable on June 1, 2019 and semiannually thereafter on June 1 and December 1 of each year.
-The Bonds mature on December 1 in each of 2019 through 2032, inclusive.
+The Bonds bear interest from their date payable on December 1, 2018 and semiannually thereafter on June 1 and December 1 of each year.
+The Series 2018A Bonds mature on December 1 in each of 2020 through 2035, inclusive The Series 2018B Bonds mature on December 1 in each of 2020 through 2022, inclusive.

-Pursuant to Section 5.4(A) of the Indenture, on or before February 15th of each year or such earlier date as may be necessary to permit the lawful abatement of the Pledged Taxes and as provided in Sections 5.4(A) and 7.6(B) of the Indenture (the "Deposit Date"), the Board is required to deposit the respective Pledged State Aid Revenues into the Pledged State Aid Revenues Sub-Account maintained by the Trustee in such amounts as are necessary to cause the amount on deposit in those accounts to equal the total interest on and principal of the Bonds that will become due and payable during the current Bond Year in which the Deposit Date occurs.
-In any given year, provided that the Board has timely deposited the required amount of Pledged State Aid Revenues into the Pledged State Aid Revenues Sub-Accounts, pursuant to Section 5.4(A) and 7.6(B) of the Indenture, the Board is required to file a notice with each of the County Clerks and County Collectors directing the abatement of the Pledged Taxes levied for the preceding calendar year, which would otherwise be extended and collected during such calendar year the Pledged State Aid Revenues are deposited with the Trustee.
-If, by February 15th of a given year, the amount of Pledged State Aid Revenues deposited into the State Aid Revenues Sub-Accounts is insufficient to pay the amounts due on the Bonds during the current Bond Year, under the terms of the Bond Resolution, the Indenture and the Deposit Directions, the Pledged Taxes, as the case may be, are to be extended for collection in such amounts as necessary to provide sufficient funds to the Trustee to satisfy the amount of interest and principal that will become due and payable on the Bonds during that Bond Year.
-Accordingly, under the terms of the Documents, the Pledged Taxes are required to be extended for collection every year, unless, and only to the extent that, the Board directs the County Clerks and County Collectors to abate the Pledged Taxes.
+Pursuant to Section 5.4(A) of the 2018A Indenture and Section 504(A) of the 2018B Indenture, on or before February 15th of each year or such earlier date as may be necessary to permit the lawful abatement of the Series 2018A Pledged Taxes and Series 2018B Pledged Taxes as provided in Sections 5.4(A) and 7.6(B) of the 2018A Indenture and Sections 504(A) and 706(B) of the 2018B Indenture, respectively (the "Deposit Date"), the Board is required to deposit the respective Pledged State Aid Revenues into the respective Pledged State Aid Revenues Sub-Account maintained by the Trustee in such amounts as are necessary to cause the amount on deposit in those accounts to equal the total interest on and principal of the 2018A Bonds and 2018B Bonds that will become due and payable during the current Bond Year in which the Deposit Date occurs.
+In any given year, provided that the Board has timely deposited the required amount of Pledged State Aid Revenues into the Pledged State Aid Revenues Sub-Accounts, pursuant to Section 5.4(A) and 7.6(B) of the 2018A Indenture and Sections 504(A) and 706(B) of the 2018B Indenture, the Board is required to file a notice with each of the County Clerks and County Collectors directing the abatement of the respective Pledged Taxes levied for the preceding calendar year, which would otherwise be extended and collected during such calendar year the Pledged State Aid Revenues are deposited with the Trustee.
+If, by February 15th of a given year, the amount of Pledged State Aid Revenues deposited into the State Aid Revenues Sub-Accounts is insufficient to pay the amounts due on the 2018A Bonds or 2018B Bonds during the current Bond Year, under the terms of the Bond Resolution, the respective Indentures and the Deposit Directions, the Series 2018A Pledged Taxes and the Series 2018B Pledged Taxes, as the case may be, are to be extended for collection in such amounts as necessary to provide sufficient funds to the Trustee to satisfy the amount of interest and principal that will become due and payable on the 2018A Bonds and/or the 2018B Bonds, as the case may be, during that Bond Year.
+Accordingly, under the terms of the Documents, the Series 2018A Pledged Taxes and the Series 2018B Pledged Taxes are required to be extended for collection every year, unless, and only to the extent that, the Board directs the County Clerks and County Collectors to abate the Pledged Taxes.

-As discussed above, Section 5.4(B) of the Indenture expressly require that all Pledged Taxes received by the Trustee be applied to the payments due on Bonds during the year in which said Pledged Taxes are collected.
+As discussed above, Section 5.4(B) of the 2018A Indenture and Section 504(B) the 2018B Indenture expressly require that all Pledged Taxes received by the Trustee be applied to the payments due on Bonds during the year in which said Pledged Taxes are collected.
 In addition, each such section provides that -